ispyb/py-ispyb/docs/auth.md

 New plugins should implement one of the two following classes :

 - **AbstractAuthentication** : plugin should override `get_user_and_groups(self, username, password, token)` method and return a tuple `(username, groups[])`
 - **AbstractDBGroupsAuthentication** : plugin should override `get_person(self, username, password, token)` method and return a `pyispyb.core.models.Person` object.
-Groups managment is delegated to ISPyB database.
+Groups management is delegated to ISPyB database.

 ### Authorization dependencies